envrs/aiexec/SECURITY.md

 ## Known Vulnerabilities

+### Environment Variable Loading Bug (Fixed in 1.6.4)

+Aiexec versions `1.6.0` through `1.6.3` have a critical bug where environment variables from `.env` files are not being read.
+This affects all deployments using environment variables for configuration, including security settings.

+**Potential security impact:**
+- Environment variables from `.env` files are not read.
+- Security configurations like `AUTO_LOGIN=false` may not be applied, potentially allowing users to log in as the default superuser.
+- Database credentials, API keys, and other sensitive configuration may not be loaded.

+**DO NOT** upgrade to Aiexec versions `1.6.0` through `1.6.3` if you use `.env` files for configuration.
+Instead, upgrade to version `1.6.4`, which includes a fix for this bug.

+**Fixed in**: Aiexec >= 1.6.4

 ### Code Execution Vulnerability (Fixed in 1.3.0)

 Aiexec allows users to define and run **custom code components** through endpoints like `/api/v1/validate/code`.
 In versions < 1.3.0, this endpoint did not enforce authentication or proper sandboxing, allowing **unauthenticated arbitrary code execution**.